thomasokken/free42/windows/README.txt

 Uninstalling Free42:

-Remove Free42.exe, and "My Documents"\Free42\ and its contents, and any shortcuts you have created to point to Free42.exe.
+Remove Free42.exe, and the Free42 directory and its contents, and any shortcuts you have created to point to Free42.exe.

 Documentation